A-Labs: How our students helped Downer improve efficiency

 What the experience was like

 My A-Lab experience was very positive as Downer has a supportive and friendly culture.
-I learned and grew enormously during the six weeks with the help and guidance from the Road Services team, especially two of the Master of Business Analytics alumni who work there.
+I learned and grew enormously during the six weeks with the help and guidance from the Road Services team, especially two of the Full-time Master of Business Analytics alumni who work there.

 During the A-Lab, we could decide on the directions to take and the method to use throughout the project, and we were also given the contact details of all stakeholders involved and were encouraged to contact them directly for clarifications.